subins2000/smention/README.md

 See the Blog Post containing documentation @ http://subinsb.com/2014/01/integrate-mentions-to-fields-jquery-smention-plugin Versions
 ========
+0.2 is the latest version released on 2014 January the 25th

-0.1 is the latest version released on 2014 January the 6th
+0.1 is the previous version released on 2014 January the 6th